Skip to content

 await cnext(req, res)

-@app.route("/profile", "GET", middlewares=[auth_middleware])
+@app.route("/profile", "GET", middleware=[auth_middleware])

 async def get_profile(req, res):